Last Updated on April 8, 2021 by Helga Dosa

 Moving Around the Town

-The easiest way to move around in Campodimele is by foot since it is quite a small town and there aren't many places to visit.
+The easiest way to move around in Campodimele, Italy is by foot since it is quite a small town and there aren’t many places to visit.
 Almost all the major tourist attractions can be visited on foot.
 There are also a few pedestrian streets in Campodimele which are quite beautiful, so walking around the town would be quite enjoyable.
-Another option is to travel by the local buses used by the residents or to move around in car.
-Most of the areas are traffic free in Campodimele and parking spots are easily available.
+Another option is to travel by the local buses used by the residents or to move around by car.
+Most of the areas are traffic-free in Campodimele and parking spots are easily available.

 The Ancient Walls